A criminal profile of the Gilgo Beach serial killer

 This means that in the period before he started killing, he deliberately chose to put a sizable distance between his “hobby” and his hometown.

-This level of caution suggests that he had a lot to lose.
-More specifically, a girlfriend or wife.
+This level of caution suggests that he had a lot to lose, such as a girlfriend or wife.

-In his mind, picking up sex workers on Long Island was too risky, as there was a higher chance that someone he knew would see him in the presence of another woman and tell his significant other.
+In his mind, picking up sex workers on Long Island was too risky, as there was a higher chance that he would be spotted near a red light district.

 Burner phones.

-When prostitution moved online, many of these men quickly realized that using their own personal phones to contact escorts was far too risky.
+When the sex industry moved online, many of these men quickly realized that using their personal phones to contact escorts was far too risky.

-As a result, they resorted to using cheap, prepaid phones that they could easily purchase at any department store.
+As a result, they resorted to using cheap, prepaid phones that they could register with no identification.

-This raises the possibility that the Long Island serial killer originally started using burner phones as a means to hide his “hobby” from his wife or girlfriend.
+This raises the possibility that the Gilgo Beach serial killer initially used burner phones to hide his “hobby” from his wife or girlfriend.
+It was only later that he felt confident enough to use them to contact targets.

-This suggests that he had other things going on in his life (such as raising children).
+The noticeable hiatus between each victim is an indication that he had other things going on in his life, such as raising children.

 This wasn’t an unemployed loser who had a lot of time on his hands.
 Instead, he was most likely a busy family man who could only get away at certain points.

-Remember that this guy was most likely a sadist.
+Remember that this man was most likely a sadist.
 This, combined with his cautious nature, meant that he preferred to spend a considerable amount of time with his victims.
-Not just because of his needs but also because he had to clean things up and dispose of the remains in a safe way that didn’t tie back to him.
+Not just because of his needs but also because he had to clean up and dispose of the remains in a way that didn’t tie back to him.

-In other words, he couldn’t just kill someone quickly, dump them on the side of a random road, and be home in time for dinner.
+He couldn’t just kill someone quickly, dump them on the side of a road, and be home in time for dinner.
+He wasn’t an impulsive creature like Ted Bundy, who was basically an unemployed, functional alcoholic who had a lot of free time on his hands.

 The hiatus between kills is most likely a reflection of his time constraints.